JuarezFrenchRepo/Todai-backend/readme.md

 Change the value in the project object.

  {
-  "id": 1,
     "name": "Build week app",
     "description": "Make Todai a winner."
  }

-- DELETE /api/projects/1 - removes a given project by username and all associated data
+- DELETE  /api/projects/:id - removes a given project by username and all associated data

-# Model Projects
+## Model Projects

   {
     "id": 1,